priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/README.md

 ## Objective of this Repository
 The objective of this public repository is to provide a detailed, verifiable, and evidence-based case study of a recurring hardware fault and the subsequent service failures, intended as a resource for other consumers and to advocate for greater corporate accountability.

+## Attribution
+All analysis, logs, and video recordings in this repository were independently documented by **Priyanshu Kumar**.
+Redistribution requires attribution under the MIT License.